RodriguezTheo/color-ui-vue/docs/content/docs/meta/picker-ui/SliderMainRoot.md

 <PropsTable :data="[
 {
-'name': 'disabled',
-'description': '<p>When <code>true</code>, prevents the user from interacting with the slider.</p>\n', 'type': 'boolean',
-'required': false,
-},
-{
-'name': 'orientation',
-'description': '<p> The orientation of the slider.</p>\n', 'type': 'horizontal | vertical',
-'required': false,
-'default': 'horizontal'
-},
-{
 'name': 'as',
 'description': '<p>The element or component this component should render as.
 Can be overwrite by <code>asChild</code></p>\n', 'type': 'AsTag | Component',